File: i3_log.h¶

 LOG_MASK_ERROR¶

-Prints red, cannot be supressed.
+Prints red, cannot be suppressed.

 -